 There are a number of Christmas traditions unique to Ireland that are still followed today that you can introduce into your home this year.

-Many Irish Christmas customs have their root in the time when the Gaelic culture and religion of the country were being suppressed, and it is perhaps because of that they have survived into modern times.
+Many Irish Christmas customs have their roots in the time when the Gaelic culture and religion of the country were being suppressed, and it is perhaps because of that they have survived into modern times.

 Here, we have a look at some of the best traditions that you can bring into your own homes this holiday season.